Please change to our global website

 Short term

-Junk food is always high in processed carbohydrates, starchy carbs, salt, and refined sugar which all cause obesity & diabetes.
 The type of fats involved also cause hyperlipidaemia risk which increases fatty deposits in arteries and the risk of blockages and the high salt content of junk food raises blood pressure.

 Long term

-The increased fatty deposits in arteries and higher blood pressure leads to an increased risk of stroke
+The increased fatty deposits in arteries and higher blood pressure leads to an increased risk of stroke.

 Brain